manne65-hd/Kanboard-SortBoardByDates/README.md

 ![New ProjectDropdown](https://user-images.githubusercontent.com/48651533/77249294-53ed7880-6c40-11ea-9e30-b9ae1fece58b.png)

 #### Board-view
-If any other than the default sort-method is selected, there is an icon next to the *board-TAB* indicating that sort-method.
+If any other than the default sort-method is selected, there is are icons next to the *board-TAB* indicating that sort-method.
 In addition you can get a plaintext-tooltip by hovering the mouse over that icon.

 ![New BoardView](https://user-images.githubusercontent.com/48651533/77249329-89926180-6c40-11ea-9bcd-5ab3a9800b7a.png)